ikusalic/tmux-connector/README.md

 ~~~

 * * *
 __'regex'__ field is the most important field.
-Manny other field reference to this
+Some other field reference
-one.
-This field provides a rule on how to parse host names from ssh config file.
+this one.
+It provides a rule on how to parse host names from ssh config file.
 The regex should be a valid ruby regex.
 (If you're not familiar with ruby
 regexes, consider visiting [rubulator] and playing around.)

+All host whose host names fail the regex will be ignored.

 For example if ssh config file include the following host definition:
 ~~~